yafkari/linkedin-ad-remover/README.md

-# Simple Chrome extension React boilerplate
+# Linkedin Ad Remover

-This is a simple chrome extension boilerplate made in React to use as a default structure for your future project.
+Linkedin Ad Remover is a small chrome extension that allows to remove all promoted job posts on a linkedin search.
-The purpose is to provide as basic and as useful as possible basic structure to get started as quick as possible.

-Of course, some parts may not suits you, but most of the basic redundant work is already done.

 ## Usage
 - `yarn dev`: runs webpack with development environment.